ArielTurgeman/sql-visual-debbuger-feedback/TERMS.md

 - licensing or activation protections are intentionally bypassed;
 - the license is used by unauthorized users;
 - the purchase is fraudulent;
-- the underlying payment is refunded, reversed, or successfully charged back;
+- any amount of the underlying payment is refunded, whether partially or in full, or the payment is reversed or successfully charged back;
 - these Terms are materially violated; or
 - suspension or termination is required by applicable law.